-Connecticut does have an established Coastal Management Program, and the generalized study area is entirely within a designated Coastal Boundary.
+Connecticut does have a Coastal Management Program, as established by the Coastal Management Act (Connecticut General Statutes Title 22a, Sections 22a-90).
+The generalized study area is entirely within a designated Coastal Boundary.
 This program is managed by the CT DEEP, which has published a list of federal activities subject to consistency review.
 This list includes any activity by the FAA that includes "location, placement, construction, expansion, demolition, or removal of, or land clearing for, air navigation facilities, including communications and radar facilities, performed through FAA's Facilities and Equipment Program, pursuant to 49 USC 44502, as amended and 49 USC 106(n), as amended."

-4.9 SECTION 6(F) RESOURCES
+4.10 SECTION 6(F) RESOURCES